Alex Spanos: Early life and education

-Spanos was born in Stockton, California to Greek immigrants Constantino and Evanthia Spanos.
+Spanos was born in Stockton, California, to Greek immigrants Constantino and Evanthia Spanos.
 His father owned a bakery where the young Spanos started working at the age of eight.
 According to his autobiography, Spanos was "born into conflict", since his parents were constantly fighting.
-Spanos's mother even left the family home for two years and attempted to take two children with her, but his parents reunited when he was a teenager and remained married until his death.
+Spanos' mother even left the family home for two years and attempted to take two children with her, but his parents reunited when he was a teenager and remained married until his death.
 Spanos, who played a large part in mediating the conflict between his parents, stated that his turbulent home life was the reason he strove to provide a stable environment for his own children.
-In 1942 he dropped out of college at the California Polytechnic School and joined the Army Air Force training as a pilot but left the program and instead served as a tail gunner during World War II.
+In 1942, he dropped out of college at the California Polytechnic School and joined the Army Air Force training as a pilot but left the program and instead served as a tail gunner during World War II.
 Spanos earned varsity letters in swimming and diving at the University of the Pacific in Stockton and later distinguished himself as an amateur golfer.

 Career

-In 1951, he borrowed $800 from a local banker to buy a truck which he then used to sell sandwiches to migrant farm workers in the San Joaquin Valley.
+In 1951, he borrowed $800 ($9,375 in 2024) from a local banker to buy a truck which he then used to sell sandwiches to migrant farm workers in the San Joaquin Valley.
 He invested his earnings in real estate and at the suggestion of his tax accountants, started to build apartments.
-In 1960, he founded A.G.
-Spanos Companies, which by 1977 had become the largest apartment builder in the United States.
+In 1960, he founded A. G. Spanos Companies, which by 1977 had become the largest apartment builder in the United States.
 The corporation is based in Stockton and has 10 subsidiaries.